htcondor/htcondor/docs/grid-computing/connecting-pools-with-flocking.rst

 flocking.

 NOTE: Flocking to pools which use HTCondor’s high availability mechanisms is not advised.
-See section
- `3.13.2 <TheHighAvailabilityofDaemons.html#x41-3390003.13.2>`__ for a
-discussion of the issues.
+See section  `The High Availability of Daemons <../admin-manual/high-availability.html>`__ for a discussion of the issues.

 Flocking Configuration
 ----------------------